-Selling, general and administrative expenses increased 9.7%.
-Of this increase, 31.3% was due to higher marketing costs for new programs instituted during the quarter, 20.6% was due to an increase in employee costs, 13.1% was due to increased property taxes and franchise fees, 13.0% was due to higher advertising expense related to both in-house advertising and proprietary programming cost increases, and 9.4% was due to an increase in telephone costs.
-As a percentage of revenues, selling, general and administrative expenses were 21.4% for the six months ended June 30, 2004, as compared with 20.8% for the six months ended June 30, 2003.
+Selling, general and administrative expenses increased 9.4%.
+Of this increase, 27.5% was due to higher advertising expense as we now record in-house advertising costs that were previously managed by third parties as discussed above, 24.3% was due to an increase in employee costs, 13.2% was due to an increase in telephone costs, and 11.9% was due to greater expensing of labor and overhead costs resulting from the transition from upgrade construction to maintenance activities.
+As a percentage of revenues, selling, general and administrative expenses were 17.6% for the six months ended June 30, 2004, as compared with 17.3% for the six months ended June 30, 2003.

+We expect the rate of increase in expenses relating to our advertising sales to moderate as the migration of the work in-house is completed.
 We expect continued revenue growth in advanced services, which include digital cable and broadband data access and, in the first half of 2005, the launch of VoIP telephony service.
 As a result, we expect our service costs and selling, general and administrative expenses to increase.

-Management fee expense reflects charges incurred under our management arrangements with our parent, Mediacom Communications Corporation ("MCC").
-Management fee expense increased 29.2% to \$5.4 million for the six months ended June 30, 2004, as compared to \$4.2 million the six months ended June 30, 2003.
-This increase reflects greater overhead costs charged by MCC during the six month period ended June 30, 2004.
+Management fee expense reflects charges incurred under our management agreements with our parent, Mediacom Communications Corporation ("MCC").
+Management fee expense increased 29.7% to \$4.4 million for the six months ended June 30, 2004, as compared to \$3.4 million for the six months ended June 30, 2003.
+The increase was due to greater overhead costs charged by MCC during the six month period ended June 30, 2004.
 As a percentage of revenues, management fee expense was 1.9% for the six months ended June 30, 2004, as compared with 1.5% for the six months ended June 30, 2003.

-Depreciation and amortization decreased 15.4% to \$53.3 million for the six months ended June 30, 2004, as compared to \$63.0 million for the six months ended June 30, 2003.
+Depreciation and amortization decreased 45.0% to \$53.7 million for the six months ended June 30, 2004, as compared to \$97.7 million for the six months ended June 30, 2003.
 The decrease was primarily due to changes, effective July 1, 2003, in the estimated useful lives of our cable systems and equipment in conjunction with the completion of our network upgrade and rebuild program.
-These changes reduced depreciation by \$22.7 million for the six months ended June 30, 2004.
+These changes reduced depreciation by \$41.6 million for the six months ended June 30, 2004.
 This decrease was offset in part by increased depreciation for investments in our cable network and ongoing investments to continue the rollout of products and services such as video-on-demand, high-definition television and broadband data access.
 See Note 2 to our unaudited consolidated financial statements.